caitlannichols98/image-DNA-project/README.md

 for comparing hashes, I used: DB Browser (SQLite) with the database fill that is made from running the batch file.

 all photos were done by me in my photography class elective.

+any and all artistic art pieces were done by me (this includes the wallpaper used for the "body" of my landing page.